Danuta Zioło Gawronek &

-His four children both cushioned and prevented Tadeusz from asking potentially sensitive questions, such as how the rest of the family survived the war, and how they coped afterwards.
+Tadeusz’s four children both cushioned and prevented him from asking potentially sensitive questions, such as how the rest of the family survived the war, and how they coped afterwards.

 “They were more interested in what happened to their brother and how we were doing.
 By the time we had a drink and a bite to eat, we didn’t have much time to talk, because we had to get the kids to bed.
 Julie, our youngest, was only two.

 “People were still living as they were living before the war.
 Nothing changed in the villages.
 There was still work.
 Maybe in the cities people felt the pinch—like when Gomułka took over—but in the villages, the people were still the same.
 Except my uncle: he was a communist but said he wasn’t a real communist, just to speak for his people.
 Who would know?

 “From there we went to England.
 Sylvie wanted to show me some places she went to before we married, and from there we went to Los Angeles and Disney Land and back to New Zealand and Firestone.”

 Nearly 40 years later, Danuta’s grandson, Tristram, took her, his mother, Halina, and his wife, Heidi, to the old Zioło farm in Sulisławice.

 Danuta: “We went to see my uncle Juzek and he took us.
 The house was already gone, but we looked for the stream I remembered.
 When I was little, my brother was playing ball, and it went into the water.
 My mother ran to get it out.
 I don’t know if she managed, but if she hadn’t, the river would have taken it.